-The 0.625 and 0.75 circles need to be moved into their appropriate position using the Move command.
-After selecting the Move tool from the Modify I toolbar, select the 0.75 circle.
-You will be prompted to select other objects, so press ENTER to proceed to the second part of the Move command.
+Now the 0.625 and 0.75 circles need to be moved into their appropriate position using the Move command on the Modify I toolbar.
+After selecting the Move tool, select the 0.75 circle.
+After the 0.75 circle is selected, you will be prompted to select other objects, so press ENTER to proceed to the second part of the Move command.